janaMabbu/crypto-currency-app/README.md

 it has the test cases for the duck files, it's mostly unit test cases for the functions present in corresponding duck files.

 # CSS Overview
-I had used Less  CSS preprocessor in the project and again this is not needed for an application of this size, but I have declared some variables such as colors, width, and image path and reused them, it would make developers life much easy if we want to re-brand the site with different colors and different images or width.
+I had used Less  CSS preprocessor in the project and again this is not needed for an application of this size, but I have declared some variables such as colors,and reused them, for Example, it would make developers life much easy if we want to re-brand the site with different colors and different images or width.

 # Bundle
 npm run build: bundle to build the app.
 But the app is not yet production-ready because of some reasons below